 Sleep disruption is common in doctors, particularly with shift work.
 Generic sleep hygiene may be insufficient.
 Non-pharmacological programs such as The Mindful Way to Healthy Sleep (www.amindfulway.com.au) offer tailored approaches for clinicians.

-Respectful disagreement is essential for learning and patient safety.
-Conflict becomes harmful when unmanaged or personalised.
+Respectful disagreement and robust debate are essential for ongoing learning, discussing ethical dilemmas and maintaining patient quality and safety.
+Conflict becomes harmful when ego driven, unmanaged or personalised.

 When conflict arises: